coderefinery/social-coding/content/software-licensing.md

 You are creating a `Dockerfile`, Conda `environment.yml`, or build recipe to automate the setup of your research environment.
 The recipe itself contains setup instructions, shell commands, and package lists.

 * **Licensing Goal**: You want **maximum adoption** and reuse of your build automation script so other researchers can freely adapt and build upon your workflow.
-* **Legal Reality**: Build recipes and configuration scripts are plain-text source code separate from the software binaries they download at execution time.
-You hold copyright over the unique build instructions you write in the Dockerfile.
+* **Legal Reality**: Build recipes and configuration scripts are plain-text source code, separate from the software binaries they download at build time.
+The build instructions you write are your expression — but note that a very short recipe (a `FROM` line plus two `RUN` commands) may be too trivial to meet the Art.
+1(3) originality threshold and may not attract copyright at all.
+Longer, non-obvious recipes clearly do.
 * **JLA Selection Strategy**: To allow anyone to reuse or adapt your container recipe without restrictions, you require citation credit (`Incl.
 Copyright`) while leaving reciprocal requirements (`Copyleft/Share a.`) unselected.

 :::{solution}